shabrown/Salary-Prediction-Project/README.md

 # Salary Prediction Project

-The deploy web app is live at: https://predicted-salary.herokuapp.com/
+The deployed web app is live at: https://predicted-salary.herokuapp.com/

 #### The web app was built in Python using the following libraries:

 streamlit
 pandas
 numpy
 scikit-learn
 pickle

 ## Problem Statement

-The most important asset in any company is is the people—the human capita.
+The most important asset in any company is the people — the human capital.
 It’s important to find great talent, and more importantly to keep the great talent happy and loyal to the company.

-Salary, without a doubt is a great factor in attracting great people and keep people happy in the organization.
+Salary, without a doubt, is a great factor in attracting great people and keep people happy in the organization.

 In this project, we want to find out: